 Keywords: West Indies, army, soldiers, health, deaths, hospital, accounts

 Muster rolls were prepared for each company of a regiment for the purpose of paying the soldiers recording the name, rank, military station, and pay period of each soldier.
-The Royal West India Rangers were mainly used for garrison duties in the West Indies, and the regiment also saw action in two invasions of the French island of Guadeloupe.
+The Royal West India Rangers were mainly used for garrison duties in the West Indies, but the regiment also saw action in two invasions of the French island of Guadeloupe.
 In 1819, the regiment was disbanded to New Brunswick.
 The musters contribute to the general understanding of the general health of the regiment.
 The personnel data is included showing any changes in staff circumstances, : in hospital; attending hospital; died; and deserted.
 In the early years there are slips of paper with names of those discharged and the medical reason deemed unfit, and those musters show a frequent notation attached to men indicating they were in hospital or deserted, in part, possibly due to the nature of the climate and the spread of disease.
 Finding aid - There is no finding aid but the material is organised chronologically.

 Great Britain.
 War Office.
 Out-Letters: Secretary at War: American Letter Books (WO4/273-276, 987-988): 1763-1790

 Keywords: military hospitals - West Indies, Florida; hospital--administration (American Revolution), allowances, stoppages, personnel, sickness (West Indies), need for medicines, troop health (including provisions), accounts, etc.

 This collection contains the Secretary at War's correspondence to his colonial representatives, such as, the commanders, officials and officers in North America, and the West Indies.
 Typically the Secretary is replying to a request of some sort, or giving direction or comments on matters pertaining to the Army.
 Finding aid - A Health and Medicine finding aid was created to provide a summary of content and some specific document examples.